 Clubhouse used to be for iOS and by invite only, but there's now an Android app, and anyone can join.
 You can only stream from the Clubhouse app, however — there’s no desktop option.

 Mixcloud is a live streaming platform for audio creators.
 Live music, radio shows, DJ mixes, and podcasts are the most common types of content you’ll find on Mixcloud.
 Although Mixcloud has a fraction of the users that YouTube, Facebook, or Instagram have, it still has 20 million monthly listeners.

 Mixcloud has licensing agreements with major record labels, so creators hosting radio shows can play their favorite artists’ music without worrying about copyright issues.
 The platform also archives all of your live shows so fans can watch them again later.
 If you want to create live content related to music, then you can find an audience on Mixcloud.

 Mixcloud has better monetization options than other platforms on this list, allowing listeners to subscribe to creators’ channels for a small monthly fee.
 The downside to the live music and radio platform, however, is that creators must subscribe to Mixcloud Pro, which costs $15 per month.
 You can start with a free three-month trial to see how you like it and build a fanbase before you have to start paying the fee.

-11. YouTube Gaming
+10. YouTube Gaming

-12. Facebook Gaming
+11. Facebook Gaming

 Like YouTube, Facebook has a dedicated gaming section for its live streaming service.
 And like YouTube, gaming is one of the top-performing live stream categories on Facebook.
 Facebook Gaming may be a good place to start for new live streamers who don’t want to compete on Twitch.
-Although, Facebook Gaming grew exponentially in 2020, jumping from 1.09 billion hours watched in 2019 to 3.1 billion in 2020.

 Let’s wrap up